svc333/overview/whats-new/index.md

 New as of: 6 October 2017
 {: #app-authfeature}

-Identity and Access Management (IAM) now provides the ability to create a Service ID, which you can think of as an identity that can be used for apps to authenticate with your {{site.data.keyword.Bluemix_notm}} services.
+Identity and Access Management (IAM) now supports creating a Service ID, which you can think of as an identity that can be used for apps to authenticate with your {{site.data.keyword.Bluemix_notm}} services.
 Instead of using individual user credentials, a Service ID can be created with an associated API key and access permissions in the form of a service policy that is assigned to the Service ID in order for you to control the level of access for any application authenticating with that ID.

 For more information about the benefits of this feature and how to get started, see the [Introducing IBM Cloud IAM Service IDs and API Keys](https://www.ibm.com/cloud/blog/introducing-ibm-cloud-iam-service-ids-api-keys){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon").